-Massachusetts Resident Income Tax
+Massachusetts Nonresident or Part-Year Resident Income Tax

-Turn the page for information on E-Filing or WebFiling your return this year, or scan this barcode to check out WebFile for Income (www.mass.gov/webfile):
+Turn the page for information on E-Filing your return this year.

 Give e-file a try this year!

 C'mon, admit it - filing paper tax returns is a hassle!
 So forget about paper ... about mistakes, stress, and longer refund wait times.
 E-file this year!